 Recently, Target Analytics has been focusing more on prescriptive analytics as a way to help nonprofits make quicker decisions.
 Rather than giving a potential donor a score of 1 to 1000, prescriptive models indicate whether this person is a better annual fund or major gift prospect.
 In this way, the prescriptive model offers real recommendations on how to best use information about the constituent.
 Even organizations that had never used modeling before are seeing improved results from predictive analytics.

 There is no question that relationship building is an art.
 We also know that there is a science to donor segmentation and the use of analytics.
 This requires performing data science on your healthy data to help you focus on the right relationships.

 The use of analytics helps to remove a lot of guesswork around which donors have the most affinity for your cause.
 Through analytics, you can tell which donors have a better likelihood to give to your organization.

 The good news is that the technology making this insight possible exists today.
 That value hidden deep in your nonprofit’s data can be surfaced and used to meet your goals.
 The key is moving from just collecting the data to cleaning it, sorting it, refining it, and leveraging it in the right ways.
-Start by doing your own detective work and you may find something very valuable right there in front of you that you never knew existed.
+Start by doing your own detective work and utilizing the Blackbaud Institute’s Analytics Toolkit.
+You may find something very valuable right there in front of you that you never knew existed.

 Be sure to look for more solved data mysteries in my new book, Data Driven Nonprofits.